 What to consider when buying a pressure canner?

-On the other hand, the stainless pressure canner is often incredibly durable.
+On the other hand, a stainless pressure canner is often incredibly durable.
 However, stainless isn’t the best conductor of high temperatures, so heat isn’t always distributed as well as with the aluminum models.
-At the end of the day it all depends on the need that you and your kitchen have, but if you are looking for a pressure canner that can last for a long time, a stainless steel option may be worth the investment.
+At the end of the day, it all depends on the need that you and your kitchen have, but if you are looking for a pressure canner that can last for a long time, a stainless steel option may be worth the investment.

 To prevent the oxidation of the pot and have a more durable appliance you can add 2 tablespoons of white vinegar to the pot each time it’s used.